analogsenses/source/source/_posts/2015-07-07-learning-to-work-with-models-in-photography.markdown

 <p class="extra-width"><img src="https://c2.staticflickr.com/4/3807/19498465751_ca113e2c47_o.jpg"  title="Clarice van Manen"/></p>

 **Is there sweat on the model’s skin?** It’s especially important to keep an eye on this when using high-powered studio lights, because they emit a considerable amount of heat and can cause the model’s skin to perspire a little.
-You may not immediately notice it through your viewfinder, but tiny sweat drops will appear as blown highlights in the final images and even after correcting it in post productions, you’ll lose the texture of the skin in those areas.
+You may not immediately notice it through your viewfinder, but tiny sweat drops will appear as blown highlights in the final images and even after correcting it in post production, you’ll lose the texture of the skin in those areas.
 The histogram will tell you if there are any blown highlights to look for.
 Be sure to keep a towel or a tissue box handy just in case.

 These are questions that can make or break an image, and once the session ends there’s no going back.
 You don’t need to check _every single image_ — a bad habit that is commonly referred to as “chimping” — but keep an eye on them from time to time, just to be safe.
 At the very least, review your images before changing the model’s posture or switching to a different scene and make sure you have at least one or two images you like before moving on.
 I find that’s a good compromise that works well for me.